QMCSoftware/QMCSoftware/docs/_sources/rst_from_demos/integration_examples.rst.txt

 European Arithmetic-Mean Asian Put Option: Multi-Level
 ------------------------------------------------------

-This example is similar to the last one except that we use Gile’s multi-level method for estimation of the option price.
+This example is similar to the last one except that we use Gile's multi-level method for estimation of the option price.
 The main idea can be summarized as follows: